vascojdb/Daylapse/README.md

 # Daylapse
-A Raspberry Pi timelapse creator for very long timelapse projects.
+A Raspberry Pi timelapse creator for very long timelapse projects with the following major features:
+ - Automatically takes pictures from sunrise to sunset
+ - Constant day duration on video (to cover winter and summer days)
+ - Exposure correction (in post processing)

 Based on Jon Bennett's Daylapse project available [here](https://github.com/jondbennett/Daylapse).
 Kudos for him to put this project up and running!
 An example timelapse movie from Jon Bennett can be watched [here on YouTube](https://www.youtube.com/watch?v=xY_Os_A_1po).

+*NOTE: If you are looking for a simple timelapse script that maintains the last N images in a folder, take a look at the last topic of this README.*

 ## Why should you use it?
 **The scenario:**